Intermittent fasting for women is controversially discussed in many places.

 Furthermore, intermittent fasting has the positive side effect of improving intolerances.

-In addition to the numerous health benefits, it is the simplicity of intermittent fasting that has made it popular in recent years.
+In addition to the numerous health benefits, the simplicity of intermittent fasting has made it popular in recent years.

 Hence, the most common 16/8 intermittent fasting only has two rules:

 - Skip breakfast

 - Stop snacking

 The simpler the rules, the easier it is to implement diets in everyday life.